sdminonne/kubecon-eu-2023-ocm-project/README.md

 This repository contains file for the open-cluster-management.io project at Kubecon EU 2023.

-It makes use of https://github.com/paxtonhare/demo-magic to automate the demo To run the demo (working on minikube):
+It makes use of https://github.com/paxtonhare/demo-magic to automate the demo.
+Demos are runnable through two scripts `demo.sh` and `demo-argocd-pull-model.sh`.
+Demos have been tested and run on `minikube` environment more specifically with `kvm2` as driver and `cri-o` as container-runtime.

-boostrap the minikube infrastructure.
-Three clusters (hub, cluster1, cluster2). this share the same network so cluster see each other.
+There's a script to boostrap the minikube infrastructure.
+It builds three clusters (hub, cluster1, cluster2).
+All the clusters share the same network so cluster see each other.
+The connection is bidirectional so even the HUB sees (cluster1 and cluster2) the managed clusters even if it's not required.

+To bootstrap the minikube environment one has to run:

 ```shell
 $ ./00-boostrap-minikube-infra.sh